 - Personal liability: There’s no legal distinction between you and your business, so your personal assets are at risk if your business faces legal or financial trouble.

-- Potential tax disadvantages: While tax filing is simpler, sole proprietors pay self-employment taxes on top of their regular income tax.
-This can sometimes be higher than the taxes of a corporation or LLC.
+- Potential tax disadvantages: While tax filing is simpler, sole proprietors pay self-employment taxes on top of their regular income taxes, which can sometimes be higher than the taxes of a corporation or LLC.

 - Less business continuity: The business ends when the owner decides to stop or passes away, which may disrupt contracts with customers or vendors.